Obamacare Subsidies and Your Eligibility

 Are you one of the 10.4 million Americans who is missing out on Obamacare subsidies?
-Kaiser Health reported that 60 percent of those who deserved subsidies didn't get them.
+Kaiser Health reported that 60 percent of those who deserved these government subsidies didn't get them.
 Why?
 They simply didn't sign up for insurance on the health insurance exchanges.

 Most people think the Affordable Care Act was designed to help the poor.
 In fact, more than half (56 percent) of the subsidies will go to middle-income families.
 For example, that's a family of four with an income between $47,100 and $94,200 a year.
 They are caught in the trap where they make too much for Medicaid, but not enough to afford private health plans.
 According to Families USA, they are typically hard-working parents in jobs such as food service workers, administrative personnel, and health aides that don't provide health insurance.